nprint/nprintml/README.md

 nPrint may thereby be installed system-globally, to the user environment, to the (virtual) environment to which nprintML was installed, or to a specified path prefix.
 Consult the command's `--help` for more information.

+`nprint-install` is identically available through its Python module (no different from `pip` above):

+    python -m nprintml.net.install

 ## Using It